AUGUST 14, 2020

 A child confused and in pain may find that a beloved cartoon makes it a little bit better.

-What your patients choose to distract themselves with is secondary to making sure the options are there — because it’s not just entertainment or a modern convenience, it’s a proven way to help them feel better.
+What your patients choose to distract themselves with is secondary to making sure the options are there — because it’s not just entertainment or a secondary amenity, it’s a proven way to help them feel better.

-Editor’s note: This article was originally published October 30, 2019.
+Editor’s note: This article was originally published in October 2019.
 It has been updated for freshness and comprehensiveness.